Ecology, evolution and conservation

 ecology, evolution, behaviour, conservation, environmental change fish, birds, mammals

-My research focuses on understanding the complex relationships between environments, animal behaviour and evolutionary processes.
-Specifically, I am interested in (i) animal social behaviour, (ii) the influence of social and sexual selection on trait evolution, and (iii) the impact of environmental change on interspecific interactions.
-To answer these questions I study a variety of vertebrate taxa (birds, fish, mammals), using laboratory, field and computer simulation-based techniques.
-My background is in behavioural ecology, and I also use tools from phylogenetics, conservation biology and ecological modelling.
+My research focuses on understanding the complex relationships between environmental change, animal behaviour and evolutionary processes.
+Specifically, I am interested in the impact of environmental change on interspecific interactions, and the influence of social and sexual selection on trait evolution.
+To explore these issues I study a variety of vertebrate taxa (birds, fish, mammals), using laboratory, field and computer simulation-based techniques.
+My background is in behavioural ecology, and I also use tools from conservation biology, phylogenetics and ecological modelling.

 - October 22, 2015